-As the school further penetrated the Russian market for higher business education a number of new programs were launched, most notably the first Executive General Management MBA program in year 2000, a true offspring from the Hans Rausing Entrepreneurship program.
-This program was the first to issue an SSE academic diploma signed by the SSE President and from year 2006 and onwards it was ranked by the Financial Times together with its sister programs in Stockholm and Riga.
-A number of other open programs such as Entrepreneurship Essentials, Living Company, Finance is beautiful andBranding... were also launched as well as a number of customized corporate programs.
+As the school further penetrated the Russian market for higher business education, a number of new programs were launched, most notably the first Executive General Management MBA program in 2000, a true offspring from the Hans Rausing Entrepreneurship program.
+This program was the first to issue an SSE academic diploma signed by the SSE President and from 2006 and onwards it was ranked by the Financial Times together with its sister programs in Stockholm and Riga.
+A number of other open programs such as Entrepreneurship Essentials, Living Company, Finance is beautiful and Branding..., as well as a number of customized corporate programs were also launched.

 THE PHASE OF CONSOLIDATION